bendanye/shortcut-kata/ide/README.md

 2. Use "Select Opened File" function to select p3.json
 3. Rename p3.json to p3_test.json
 4. Copy the existing object and paste it using clipboard history
+5. Collapse the json file
+6. Expand the json file
-5. Compare test2_1.csv with test2_2.csv
+7. Compare test2_1.csv with test2_2.csv
-6. Open test3.py
+8. Open test3.py
-7. Go to next error
+9. Go to next error
-8. Go to previous error
+10. Go to previous error

 ## Practice 4